viduthilakarathne/Enterprise-Intelligent-Credit-Decision-Loan-Recommendation-System/README.md

 ---

-> **An end-to-end, production-grade Machine Learning system for retail banking that ingests real-time customer financial events, engineers features through a dedicated Feature Store, trains an XGBoost classifier achieving 96.8% precision (0.984 ROC-AUC), and serves personalized loan scheme recommendations with sub-15ms latency through a FastAPI REST layer — all explained by SHAP Explainable AI and monitored via Prometheus + Grafana.**
+> **An end-to-end, production-grade Machine Learning system for retail banking that ingests real-time customer financial events, engineers features through a dedicated Feature Store, trains an XGBoost classifier , and serves personalized loan scheme recommendations with sub-15ms latency through a FastAPI REST layer — all explained by SHAP Explainable AI and monitored via Prometheus + Grafana.**

 </div>